Mbed-TLS/mbedtls-docs/kb/development/script-coding-standards.md

 * Code that performs the script's purpose (this can be as simple as calling a `main` function, or more complex).

 ## Python coding standards

+### Python version

+As of September 2022, Python scripts must be compatible with Python 3.5, because that's what's on parts of the CI, even though we only promise Python 3.6 in [`README.md`](https://github.com/Mbed-TLS/mbedtls/blob/development/README.md#tool-versions).

+Exception: `scripts/config.py` must remain compatible with Python 3.4, which is the earliest version that was officially supported at the time of the 2.28.0 release.
+(This is only a requirement in 2.28, but it's easiest to keep the development version mostly aligned.)
+Other scripts in 2.28 are not user-facing and so can require a more recent version.

 ### Directory structure